mickfuzz/phd4/_posts/thesis_chapters/2023-6-6-Data-Gdps.md

 <!-- NOTE - perhaps end this section with some observations of personal expression of understanding as per Bevan et al during playtesting.
 Then link to next chapter / discussion. completes circle? -->

-### Use of GDPs to support debugging and the product revision process
+### Use of GDPs to support debugging and the product revision process - EDIT DOWN AND MOVE

 _NOTE - This section is particularly underdeveloped at this stage_